Quantego

 Digital design

 The digital design file is available here.
-This .io file can be imported into bricklink studio and used to order the bricks at any of the bricklink shops.
+This .io file can be imported into BrickLink Studio and used to order the bricks at any of the BrickLink shops.
 The model is also available in the open LDraw format (.ldr), which is what powers the interactive 3D viewer above.

 IBM Quantum System Two